About Woodpecker Polka

 Can I play Woodpecker Polka on this page?

 Yes.
-This Woodpecker Polka page keeps the fingering chart, 2/4 phrase layout, and C note center easy to follow while letting you switch between the supported ocarina, recorder, and tin whistle views.
+This Woodpecker Polka page keeps the fingering chart, 2/4 phrase layout, and C note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for Woodpecker Polka?
+Should I use letter notes or numbered notes for Woodpecker Polka?

 Letter notes are usually the faster default for pulse-based practice, while numbered notes stay available whenever you want a more familiar number reference.